-Cambridge ESOL is committed to a policy of open and equal opportunity for all, and this includes making the information contained in our websites accessible to as many internet users as we can.
+Cambridge English Language Assessment is committed to a policy of open and equal opportunity for all, and this includes making the information contained in our websites accessible to as many internet users as we can.

 We hope that the accessibility and usability levels of our sites are already good, but in order to make more certain of this we are actively working towards compliance with the main website accessibility standards (as defined in version 1.0 of the W3C WAI Web Content Accessibility Guidelines (WCAG), and also with the upcoming version 2.0).